outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - the remaining solution set size has a 'integer' (set, progression) structure
         - the success signal & the continuation condition has a '0/1' (core alternative) structure
         - the solution test has a 'function' and 'equal' structure (are both sides equal yet)
+        - the remove operation has a 'subtraction' structure
+        - the continue operation has a 'sequence' structure
+        - the condition component has a 'direction' structure (change direction in logic network/tree)
+        - the check/test operation has an 'equalizing' & 'injecting' structure (inject variable values to see if both sides are equal)
+        - the logic function has a 'directed network' or 'tree' structure (follow directed relationships between function components)
+      - apply structural interface to connect logic & math structures:
-      - some of those structures have structural relationships
+        - some of those structures have structural relationships which should be identified by applying interfaces, like structure (including components like the similarity concept)
           - similarity:
             - the similarity in structure between the solution set size & set iteration (a progression or sequence) is relevant, bc the iteration & the set size should
               - move in opposite directions
               - equal the original set size when added
           - by applying the structural interface (with components like the concept of 'similarity'), the query can identify this relevance by checking if an adjacent connecting function between the similar structures exists & is relevant to the problem/solution
             - generate core functions & generate combinations of them, applying them to problem variables being examined for a connecting function (solution set size & set iteration)
             - filter by those applied core function combinations that move/change the problem (converted into a solution space, once identified) to be more similar or closer to the solution structure (solution set of size 1)
+          - direction:
+            - given the sequence & other direction-related components/attributes/structures of the problem, the input problem components & output solution structures can have a position structure applied

   - organize list of structures required for system optimization & make diagram & generative insight path & query
     - concepts